-- 501 All firefighters will be assigned necessary equipment from the Quartermaster. - 502 All probationary members will be issued turnout gear after demonstrating consistent training attendance and participation. - 503 The turnout gear shall remain in the station except when in use, unless an exception is granted by a LMFD officer.
-Turnout gear must be kept in an orderly condition at all times. - 504 This gear is issued to active members on an individual basis.
+- All firefighters will be assigned necessary equipment from the Quartermaster. - All probationary members will be issued turnout gear after demonstrating consistent training attendance and participation. - The turnout gear shall remain in the station except when in use, unless an exception is granted by a LMFD officer.
+Turnout gear must be kept in an orderly condition at all times. - This gear is issued to active members on an individual basis.
 Distribution is the responsibility of the Quartermaster.
-Turnout gear will be distributed to personnel according to sizes as practical as possible. - 505 Firefighters are responsible for their turnout gear.
+Turnout gear will be distributed to personnel according to sizes as practical as possible. - Firefighters are responsible for their turnout gear.
 They must inspect it regularly and be sure it is ready for service at all times.
 If the turnout gear becomes worn out or soiled in the course of duty, it shall be returned to the Quartermaster for replacement.
-Turnout gear is to be worn only at LMFD activities. - 506 An annual inspection of all fire equipment shall be done by the officers and Quartermaster at the first training session in January. - 507 All fire department equipment released to LMFD personnel shall be signed for on a pre-printed form.
+Turnout gear is to be worn only at LMFD activities. - The structural turnout gear must be kept clean of debris and carcinogen containing products.
+After any structural fire activity all bunker gear/gloves/hood/helmet ear flaps shall be washed in a department laundry machine with soap and water.
+The helmet and boots should be wiped down with soap and water.
+Any SCBA face mask should be thoroughly cleaned in a bucket of soapy water, rinsed, and let to air dry. - An annual inspection of all fire equipment shall be done by the officers and Quartermaster at the first training session in January. - All fire department equipment released to LMFD personnel shall be signed for on a pre-printed form.
 If the individual ceases to be a member of the Department, then all equipment that belongs to the LMFD must be returned immediately.
-Failure to do so will result in the LMFD taking legal action against the former member to secure return of the equipment. - 508 Every member shall don his turnout gear before apparatus leaves the station.
-Upon arrival at the scene, no one shall work on the fire ground or on drills unless properly suited in turnout gear. - 509 It shall be the responsibility of the Quartermaster to insure that turnout gear is properly maintained. - 510 All protective clothing issued to each member is to comply with NFPA Standard 1971 regarding clothing. - 511 The helmet provided is to comply with NFPA Standard 1972. - 512 Gloves issued to members for firefighting are to comply with NFPA Standard 1973. - 513 Boots or footwear issued to members are to comply with NFPA Standard 1974. - 514 PASS devices are to be incorporated with each SCBA and are to comply with NFPA Standard 1982. - 515 All SCBA used by LMFD personnel shall be in compliance with NFPA Standard 1982. - 516 Department issued water rescue gear shall consist of a dry suit and footwear, which will be issued upon completion of the currently approved water rescue certification.
+Failure to do so will result in the LMFD taking legal action against the former member to secure return of the equipment. - Every member shall don his turnout gear before apparatus leaves the station.
+If Driver/engineer prefers, as a matter of personal preference, to drive without having PPE in place, he/she may do so.
+Upon arrival at the scene, no one shall work on the fire ground or on drills unless properly suited in turnout gear. - It shall be the responsibility of the Quartermaster to ensure that turnout gear is properly maintained. - All protective clothing issued to each member is to comply with NFPA Standard 1971 regarding clothing. - The helmet provided is to comply with NFPA Standard 1972. - A. Members who wish to purchase their own structural fire helmet may do so, however, the helmet must be inspected and approved by the quartermaster and/or Fire Chief.
+Leather fire helmets are acceptable, as long as they pass the gear inspection and meet NFPA 1972 standards.

+- Gloves issued to members for firefighting are to comply with NFPA Standard 1973. - Boots or footwear issued to members are to comply with NFPA Standard 1974. - PASS devices are to be incorporated with each SCBA and are to comply with NFPA Standard 1982. - All SCBA used by LMFD personnel shall be in compliance with NFPA Standard 1982. - Department water rescue gear shall consist of a dry suit, footwear, and helmet, which are available in various sizes at each station.